Look Before You Fuse: 2D-Guided Cross-Modal Alignment for Robust 3D Detection: Method

 This formulation compels the network to prioritize accuracy in regions critical to structural integrity.
 The final training objective is a composite loss, combining these two depth-specific losses with the standard classification and bounding box regression losses:

-\subsection{Structural Guidance Depth Modulator (SGDM)}
+\subsection{Structural Guidance Depth Modulator(SGDM)}

-As shown in Figure \ref{fig2}(b), our Structural Guidance Depth Modulator (SGDM) is designed for multi-modal depth estimation, intelligently integrating visual features from the camera with geometric data from our processed depth representation.
-The architecture first processes camera and depth features through parallel convolutional, batch normalization, and ReLU layers, while a key residual connection preserves the original camera feature stream.
-These encoded features are then concatenated and fed into a gated attention mechanism, where a dynamically generated spatial attention map, created via a convolutional path and a Sigmoid function modulating a parallel feature stream.
-Recognizing that the fusion process can dilute the rich semantic information inherent in the camera features, we introduce a residual connection.
-This architecture enables the network to recover and reinforce the original semantic context.
-The output of this module is a discrete probability distribution over a set of predefined depth bins for each pixel.
+As shown in \cref{fig2}(c), our Structural Guidance Depth Modulator (SGDM) is designed for multi-modal depth estimation, intelligently integrating visual features from the camera with geometric data from our processed depth representation.
+The architecture first processes camera and depth features through parallel convolutional layers in order to extract and normalize modality-specific features.
+These encoded features are then concatenated and fed into a processing block where a gated attention mechanism generates a spatial attention map.
+This map modulates the initial depth prediction, effectively learning a confidence score for each pixel's placement in 3D space.

+Recognizing that the fusion process can dilute the rich semantic information inherent in the camera features, we introduce a crucial residual connection to preserve the original camera feature stream.
+This connection acts as a direct information pathway, carrying the pristine visual features forward and bypassing the fusion block.
+This architecture thus creates a powerful synergy: the residual path guarantees the preservation of critical visual context, while the attention gate intelligently modulates the feature map, allowing the network to selectively emphasize reliable information.
+The final output of this module is a discrete probability distribution over a set of predefined depth bins for each pixel, framing depth estimation as a more stable, per-pixel classification task.